Skip to main content

 Is this course for you?

-Are you interested in living, working and traveling to other countries?
+Are you interested in living, working and travelling to other countries?
 Would you like to work in a multinational company with people from all over the world?
 Or maybe work with Irish companies in expanding internationally?

 If you have you an outward perspective and an interest in international affairs, then this might be the course for you.